lukejacksonn/hyperapp-wiki/Home.md

 ## Contributing

-Documentation improvements are open to everyone.
+Documentation improvements are always welcome!
 Feel free to contribute new content and edit the existing pages.